nielsenjared/nielsenjared.github.io/content/blog/always-hackers/index.md

 The problem with the humanities is the human.
 How about object studies?
 How about material, energy, information?
 Anything but the human.
 The focus should not be on humans, but on human relationships with objects, with environments.
 In this manner, technology, science, easily mesh with art and literature.

 The importance of humanities in the STEM era: natural language.
 As our world is increasingly structured around formal languages, translation becomes a very valuable skill.
 As our world becomes more and more dependent on digital technologies and driven by data analysis, the humantiies becomes more and mroe important as a means to think outside the rigid constraints of formal languages and binaries.
 Liberal arts are an escape from the trap of computational thinking.
+The concepts we need to teach our young (and old) learners are critical thinking skills, skills that translate across disciplines.

 @TODO
 The mind is not rational.
 Rationalism is an extraction, a distillation, or a delimitting of intensive processes.
 The feedback loop established between me and my computer returns a balance between rationalism (the machine) and ineffable processes.
 It is a negotiation.
 I cannot make my computer do everything I want it to.
 I do not have complete mastery over it.
 In fact, if one feels one has attained mastery over one's computer, one has willingly submitted oneself to the limitations of computer logic.
 It's not that the computer is doing what you tell it.
 It's that the computer is allowing you to feel mastery while keeping you well within its confines.
 The illusion of the queen bee.
 She is not in control.
 She is actually at the service and mercy of the hive.